-- · Presented data from the AML trial at the 60th annual American Society of Hematology ("ASH") conference in December 2018. - Provided topline preliminary safety and efficacy data on the combination of onvansertib + LDAC and the combination of onvansertib + decitabine in patients treated through the end of 2018. - · Completed the first three dose levels in the Phase 1b dose-escalation segment of the AML trial (12 mg/m2, 18 mg/m2 and 27 mg/m2) without experiencing dose-limiting toxicities in 2018. - · Completed the fourth dose level (40mg/m2) cohort in the first quarter of 2019 and currently enrolling dose level five cohort (60mg/m2). - · Complete Phase 1b dose escalation cohorts and identify the recommended Phase 2 dose ("RP2D") for the Phase 2 continuation trial. - · Initiate the Phase 2 segment of the AML trial, which will enroll approximately 32 patients for continued evaluation of safety and preliminary efficacy of onvansertib in combination with either LDAC or decitabine. - Presented data at the American Association for Cancer Research ("AACR") annual conference in April, 2019.
+- Presented data from the AML trial at the 60th annual American Society of Hematology ("ASH") conference in December 2018. - Provided topline preliminary safety and efficacy data on the combination of onvansertib + LDAC and the combination of onvansertib + decitabine in patients treated through the end of 2018.

+- Completed the first three dose levels in the Phase 1b dose-escalation segment of the AML trial (12 mg/m2, 18 mg/m2 and 27 mg/m2) without experiencing dose-limiting toxicities in 2018. - Complete Phase 1b dose escalation cohorts and identify the recommended Phase 2 dose ("RP2D") for the Phase 2 continuation trial. - Initiate the Phase 2 segment of the AML trial, which will enroll approximately 32 patients for continued evaluation of safety and preliminary efficacy of onvansertib in combination with either LDAC or decitabine. - Present data at the American Association for Cancer Research ("AACR") annual conference in April, 2019.